 There is actually another kind of symptom of stress and anxiety.
 It’s called a “cognitive symptom,” and it’s not uncommon to manifest more cognitive symptoms than physical ones.

 Cognitive symptoms include:

 - Fear or a constant feeling of dread

 Therefore, it’s possible to have headaches, dry mouth, or dizziness while sleeping and concentrating just fine.
 However, if you do have stress or anxiety, chances are you have both kinds of symptoms in varying degrees.

 If you’re experiencing feelings of stress, sadness, or anger, here’s what you can do to decrease the physical symptoms of stress and inflammation, and to feel better emotionally and physically.

 - Get enough sleep.
-Each person needs a different amount of sleep to function at their best.
-If you’re having trouble sleeping, talk to your doctor.
+Everyone needs a different amount of sleep to function at their best.
+If you’re having trouble sleeping, talk to your doctor

 Recognize when it’s time to see a doctor

 It’s important to differentiate between a lack of emotional well-being, which is often temporary and situational, and more persistent conditions like depression or another mental illness.

 If you’re addressing the issues that are causing distress and physical pain, and your emotional and physical health doesn’t improve, make an appointment with your doctor to discuss potential underlying issues and ways to calm anxiety.